Staying safe in halls with COVID-19

 - There is no evidence that you need to disinfect your groceries.
 According to WHO and the UK government, there is no evidence that coronaviruses can be transmitted via food.
 With that being said, always wash your hands with water and soap before preparing food, and make sure that countertops and utensils are clean as well.

-- If your flat needs to be accessed for maintenance, make sure to socially distance.
-If you have any issues in your flat that require intervention from the maintenance staff, Security or external contractors, you need to ensure that you are always at a safe distance.
+- If your flat needs to be accessed for maintenance, you can still socially distance to be safe.
 Cleaning any touched areas after the staff have left is also a good idea.

 - Stay up to date with information from official sources.
 As you have seen so far, guidelines and laws are constantly changing to follow the course of the pandemic, so make sure you stay informed about what is safe and allowed to do.
 Always follow information from official sources, such as the Welsh/UK Government and WHO.

 You can read more about guidelines for keeping your home clean on the World Health Organization website.

-For more information, you can visit the Coronavirus webpage for all the latest updates happening across Cardiff University.
+For more information, you can visit the Coronavirus webpage for all the latest updates from Welsh Government.

 - Read Next